 Some employers offer enhanced contractual redundancy terms that go beyond the statutory minimum.
 For example, an employer could offer redundancy pay based on the statutory formula, but using the employee’s actual week's pay (ie removing the statutory cap on a week’s pay).

-The Government is planning to put a cap on public-sector exit payments that will affect redundancy pay for public-sector workers in England, Wales and Scotland.
-The cap will mean that exit payments, which include redundancy pay, for most staff in the civil service, local government, NHS and police will have a ceiling of £95,000.
+The Government has placed a cap on public-sector exit payments that affects redundancy pay for public-sector workers in England, Wales and Scotland.
+The cap means that exit payments, which include redundancy pay, for most staff in the civil service, local government, NHS and police have a ceiling of £95,000.

 Stephen Simpson, principal employment law editor